Mithgol/node-fido2twi/README.md

 In the text of the posted tweet (i.e. of the microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
 However, unfortunately, Twitter does not understand the schemes of [FGHI URL](https://github.com/Mithgol/FGHI-URL/) format for Fidonet URLs.
 Therefore an intermediate web page (containing the necessary FGHI URL and the whole Fidonet message) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.

-Currently this application is not designed to send the “extended” version of tweets that was introduced by Twitter in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
+Currently this application is not designed to send the “extended” version of tweets that has been introduced by Twitter in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
 However, it would not make any difference because IPFS URLs are not eligible to appear in the endings of “extended” tweets anyway.

+Currently this application is not designed to send the longer version of tweets that has been introduced by Twitter in the announcement “[Giving you more characters to express yourself](https://blog.twitter.com/official/en_us/topics/product/2017/Giving-you-more-characters-to-express-yourself.html)” in 2017 because that version is still being tested by Twitter (and therefore most microbloggers don't even have any access to it).

 ## Requirements